yext/answers-search-ui/README.md

   zoom: 14,
   // Optional, the default coordinates to display if there are no results returned used if showEmptyMap is set to true
   defaultPosition: { lat: 37.0902, lng: -95.7129 },
-  // Optional, determines if an empty map should be shown when there are no results
+  // Optional, determines if an empty map should be shown when there are no results.
+Defaults to false.
   showEmptyMap: false,
   // Optional, callback to invoke when a pin is clicked.
 The clicked item(s) are passed to the callback
   onPinClick: null,